alien4cloud/alien4cloud.github.io/documentation/1.1.0/devops_guide/lamp_stack_tutorial/lamp_stack_php.markdown

 Used version for this tutorial : [PHP](https://github.com/alien4cloud/samples/tree/master/php){:target="_blank"}

+{% note %}
+This installation is based on Ubuntu distribution with apt-get command.
+{% endnote %}

 # Definition

 PHP is the programming language of the LAMP stack, it's a server-side scripting.
 On this page, we just explain the recipe of this component.
 Below, the header of the php-type :